dfinity/ic-js/packages/cmc/README.md

 ## Usage

-The features are provided through the use of a class `CMCCanister` that needs to be instantiated with the canister ID of the cycles minting canister.
+The features are available through the class `CMCCanister`.
+It has to be instantiated with the canister ID of the cycles minting canister.
 On `mainnet`, its ID is `rkp4c-7iaaa-aaaaa-aaaca-cai`.

 e.g. querying the current Icp to cycles conversion rate.